FutureAdLabs/fsm/README.md

 - Dev builders should be encouraged to use update.goTo() instead of m.goto() to avoid having stale data in the next state.
 - Dev builders need to adhere to new data structure, and should be encouraged to use animations in animations object, and to make use of the hooks to prepare and cleanup the scene.
+- Dev builds currently use asterisk for cyan dependency (latest), and so any cyan adunits built in the past would use latest version...does this mean latest version always has to backwards compatible?
+Are we gonna create a separate tag and further increase complexity regarding which cyan being used depending on the application?
 ...